kr8s-org/sphinx-helm/docs/index.md

 `sphinx-helm` is a [Sphinx](https://www.sphinx-doc.org/) plugin for automatically generating documentation for your [Helm charts](https://helm.sh/).

-It will use the chart's `Chart.yaml` and `values.yaml` files in order to generate the content in a markup language of your choice.

 ## Features

 - Render documentation from your `Chart.yaml` and `values.yaml` files.